 David’s grandfather was a second generation dairy-farmer from Gippsland, Victoria.
 His father Wilfred had moved to Melbourne to take a career position with PMG (which later became Telecom and more recently Telstra) after technicians discovered he possessed an innate ability to repair severed telephone cables.

 David’s interest in weather and farming was sparked through his early childhood visits to his grandfather’s farm, where many weekends were spent enjoying the splendour of Gippsland’s outdoors.

-But it was in the late 1990’s that he realised that it was possible to incrementally influence weather patterns using electromagnetic (EM) scalar waves, effectively creating a bridge between ‘the present’ in the physical space-time continuum, and a near-future event, forecast to exist from one to ten days ahead in time.
+But it was in the late 1990’s that he realised that it was possible to incrementally influence weather patterns using a variant of the Einstein - Rosen Bridge hypothesised in the 1930's, to effectively create a bridge between ‘the present’ in the physical space-time continuum, and a near-future event, forecast to exist from one to ten days ahead in time.
 The necessary targeting profile of the predicted event is created using meteorological forecast data and high-resolution supercomputing.

 David discovered that by applying small amounts of energy intelligently, even a large, chaotic weather system approaching in the near future, is able to be mitigated through diligent and systematic external intervention.